Data protection

 Restriction of processing: The Organic Law 3/2018 specifies that restriction should be clearly stated in the data controller´s information systems.

 The data subject´s rights (Arts.
 15 to 22 of the GDPR) may be exercised directly or through a legal or voluntary representative.
-In case of minors age 14, parents or guardians may exercise rights on their behalf and in their name.
+In case of minors under the age of 14, parents or guardians may exercise rights on their behalf and in their name.

 8. Processing by third parties